golanlevin/60-212/2026/assignments/assignment_1.md

 Your job in **Part A** is to write 9 specific functions that interpret these points as described below.
 You may do internet searches for necessary documentation (e.g. [`Array.prototype.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), [`beginShape()`](https://p5js.org/reference/p5/beginShape/), etcetera), but **you are strictly prohibited from using an AI coding agent:**

 1. Draw a spline curve connecting all the points, in order. *(Use p5's spline tools.)*
-2. Draw a perpendicular projection from every point to the horizontal centerline
+2. Draw a perpendicular line segment from each point to the horizontal centerline
 3. Star Graph: connect every point to the centroid of the set
 4. Sort the points from left to right; connect them with a polyline
 5. Compute and draw the axis-aligned bounding box (AABB)